 Description: Internship includes a mandatory 8-week job placement experience at an approved work location.
 Agreements are entered into between the student, the employer and the college.
-(Pre req: Approval by Division Chair, students are required to have a minimum CGPA of 2.0 before being allowed to go out on internship and must have completed two semesters)
+(Pre reg: Approval by Academic Lead, students are required to have a minimum CGPA of 2.0 before being allowed to go out on internship and must have completed two semesters)

-Max credits per semester: 3 Max credits per degree: 3 Grading Option: Pass No Pass
+Credit Hours: 3 Max credits per semester: 3 Max credits per degree: 3 Grading Option: Pass No Pass